oboroc/oboroc.github.io/read.md

 43. Shattered Legions
 44. The Crimson King: A Soul Divided
 45. Tallarn: War for a Dead World
+46. Ruinstorm: Destiny unwritten...
+47. Old Earth: To the Gates of Terra

 ### Old Man's War